Blixeron/shade-py/README.md

 ## Instalation

-Clone this repository, and install the discord.py library by using `python3 -m pip install discord.py` or (if you are in Windows): `py -3 -m pip install discord.py`.
+Clone this repository, and install the dependencies by using `python3 -m pip install -r requirements.txt` or (if you are in Windows): `py -m pip install -r requirements.txt`.
 Then you can start the bot by running the `main.py` file.

 ## .env File